Gnimuc/Hungarian.jl/README.md

 The package provides one implementation of the **[Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm)**(*Kuhn-Munkres algorithm*) based on its matrix interpretation.

-This implementation uses a sparse matrix to track marked zeros, so it costs less time and memory when dealing with large scale assignment problems(e.g. a `1000x1000` cost matrix as input).
-Another Julia implementation of Hungarian algorithm is [Munkres.jl](https://github.com/FugroRoames/Munkres.jl) which is faster when solving small assignment problems(e.g. `50x50`).
+This implementation uses a sparse matrix to keep tracking marked zeros, so it costs less time and memory when dealing with large scale assignment problems(e.g. a `1000x1000` cost matrix as input).
+Another Julia implementation of the Hungarian algorithm is [Munkres.jl](https://github.com/FugroRoames/Munkres.jl) which is faster when solving small assignment problems(e.g. `50x50`).
 Some benchmarks can be found [here](https://github.com/Gnimuc/Hungarian.jl/tree/master/benchmark).

 ## Installation